scrollmapper/bible_databases_deuterocanonical/sources/en/1-hermas/1-hermas.md

 **[1:18]** And she said unto me, Why art thou sad, Hermas, who wert wont to be patient, and modest, and always cheerful?
 I answered, and said to her, Lady, a reproach has been laid to my charge by an excellent woman, who tells me that I have sinned against her.

 **[1:19]** She replied, Far be any such thing from the servant of God.
-But it may be the desire of her has risen up in thy heart?
+But it may be the desire of her has risen up in thy heart.
 For indeed such a thought maketh the servants of God guilty of sin.

 **[1:20]** Nor ought such a detestable thought to be in the servant of God: nor should he who is approved by the Spirit desire that which is evil; but especially Hermas, who contains himself from all wicked lusts, and is full of all simplicity, and of great innocence.